eddelbuettel/ctv-finance/README.md

 -   The [vrtest](https://cran.r-project.org/package=vrtest) package contains a number of variance ratio tests for the weak-form of the efficient markets hypothesis.
 -   The [gmm](https://cran.r-project.org/package=gmm) package provides generalized method of moments (GMM) estimations function that are often used when estimating the parameters of the moment conditions implied by an asset pricing model.
 -   The [tawny](https://cran.r-project.org/package=tawny) package contains estimator based on random matrix theory as well as shrinkage methods to remove sampling noise when estimating sample covariance matrices.
--   The [opefimor](https://cran.r-project.org/package=opefimor) package by contains material to accompany the Iacus (2011) book entitled "Option Pricing and Estimation of Financial Models in R".
 -   The [maRketSim](https://cran.r-project.org/package=maRketSim) package provides a market simulator, initially designed around the bond market.
 -   The [BurStFin](https://cran.r-project.org/package=BurStFin/index.html) and [BurStMisc](../packages/BurStMisc) package has a collection of function for Finance including the estimation of covariance matrices.
 -   The [AmericanCallOpt](https://cran.r-project.org/package=AmericanCallOpt) package contains a pricer for different American call options.